CrewAI + Veto

 How does Veto handle agent delegation in CrewAI?

-Can I have different policies for the same tool across agents?
+Can different agents have different policies for the same tool?

 What happens when a tool call is denied?